 Our primary therapist, Ostin Celetin, currently works with three veterans, and in the past, has worked with combat veterans from the Vietnam War, incidents in Beirut and Panama, Gulf War, and the War on Terrorism.
 Clinically trained to use REBT, Narrative and Solution-Focus Therapy and as a marriage and family therapist, he is also trained to use Bowen and Structural therapy.
 His therapy training allows him to see the how the influence of war and military effects various components of their lives including relationships, family, career, mental health and substance abuse recovery.
 Additionally, he uses EMDR to specifically hone in on the client’s trauma to assist tailoring an individualized treatment approach for each client.
 Ostin also co-facilitates our Male Trauma Track, utilizing techniques and interventions to help in recognizing the negative effects of trauma and the development of coping skills.

 Lifeskills South Florida is fortunate to have an excellent relationship with Veterans Affairs social workers and mental health providers to help with discharge planning and treatment goals.
 As one of the most distinguished drug rehabs in Fort Laurderale, Lifeskills is accredited to treat both addiction and common co-occurring psychiatric disorders effectively.
 We currently offer treatment services in both residential and outpatient settings and offer a clinical track for addiction.
-To learn more about the enrollment process, please call our admissions office at 844-749-1560 or complete our contact form.
+To learn more about the enrollment process, please contact us.

 Call us at 1.844.749.1560 or fill out the form below to get in touch.